 Activities

-- Have number posters with both the numeral and number word on it.
+- Have number posters with both the numeral and number word on them.

-- Include number words on spelling lists so that kids learn to read and spell number words.
+- Include number words on spelling lists so kids learn to read and spell number words.

-- Use a number of the day routine to teach and focus on one word each day.
+- Use a number of the day routines to teach and focus on one word each day.

 - Match numbers word cards with numeral cards (seen below).

-- Play memory with a partner with number words and numeral cards.
-Look for pairs (twelve and 12).
+- Play memory with a partner using number words and numeral cards.
+Look for pairs (e.g., 12 and 12).

-- Build recognizing and speed with mental math flash cards.
+- Build recognition and speed with mental math flash cards.
 Flashcards to kids, and they race to call out what they see (tally, numerals, number words, etc.).

 Build Number Sense by Counting On and Back